 Typically Offered: Fall and spring

 This course covers advanced algebra concepts beyond the scope of Intermediate Algebra.
 The topics include algebraic simplifying, conics, theory and solution of equations and inequalities, systems of equations, linear functions, exponential and logarithmic functions, polynomial and rational functions, binomial expansion, and partial fractions.
+STEM pathway.
 4 hours lecture.
 (021954)

 Grade Basis: Graded